danielcarney96/Advent-of-Code/README.md

-# Advent of Code 2021
+# Advent of Code

-This repo holds the solutions for each of the advent of code challenges written in Rust.
+This repo holds the solutions for advent of code, grouped by year.

-Challenges can be found here: https://adventofcode.com/
+Each year using a different language.